Fundamentals

 How to Evaluate a Polymarket Wallet Before You Copy Their Trades

 The most followed wallets aren't necessarily the best bettors.
-Here's why global P&L is a bad signal — and what to look for instead.
+Here's why global P&L is a bad signal — and how to move from screenshot triage to verified performance analytics.

 Why Global P&L Is a Misleading Signal